For real estate investors and house hunters, bridge loans can be a great source of quick financing.

-How Does A Hard Money Bridge Loan Differ from Other Bridge Loans?
+How Does A Private Money Bridge Loan Differ from Other Bridge Loans?

-Check out our guide Bridge Loan Vs Hard Money Loan [What You Need To Know] to get a more detailed explanation of the similarities and differences between the two.
+Check out our guide Bridge Loan Vs Private Money Loan [What You Need To Know] to get a more detailed explanation of the similarities and differences between the two.

-The Pros and Cons of Hard Money Bridge Loans
+The Pros and Cons of Private Money Bridge Loans

 - No need for an income statement – Bridge loans from private lenders are exempt from federal regulations that require you to provide income documentation or a credit score.
 Therefore, the money made from the sale of your existing property can also be put towards paying back the loan.

-Want to know more about how hard money loans work?
-Read our Hard Money Loans Explained guide.
+Want to know more about how private money loans work?
+Read our Private Money Loans Explained guide.